Conte-Ecology/nasaProjections/README.md

 To run, open the `spatialGridFormat.R` script and set the following variables in the "Specify inputs" section.

-- baseDirectory - the directory containing the `catchmentsGridTable.dbf` output
-by the previous script
+- baseDirectory - the path to the directory containing the `catchmentsGridTable.dbf` output by the previous script

-The entire script is then executed in R.
+The script is then executed in R.

 ### Output
 The `catchmentsGridTable.csv` is ouput to the same directory as the DBF version